CRUZ511

 Español

-Home / Alert / One-Way Reversing Traffic Beginning Week of April 28 on Highway 9 In Boulder Creek
+Home / Alert / One-Way Reversing Traffic Through Week of May 11 on Highway 9 In Boulder Creek

-One-Way Reversing Traffic Beginning Week of April 28 on Highway 9 In Boulder Creek
+One-Way Reversing Traffic Through Week of May 11 on Highway 9 In Boulder Creek

 Published April 28, 2026

-TEMPORARY TRAFFIC SIGNAL ON HIGHWAY 9 IN BOULDER CREEK WILL RESULT IN ONE-WAY REVERSING TRAFFIC BEGINNING APRIL 28
+TEMPORARY TRAFFIC SIGNAL ON HIGHWAY 9 IN BOULDER CREEK WILL RESULT IN ONE-WAY REVERSING TRAFFIC THROUGH WEEK OF MAY 11

 Photo of Highway 9 roadway and redwoods

-Travelers on Highway 9 near Boulder Creek will encounter one-way reversing traffic control starting April 28.
+Travelers on Highway 9 will encounter daytime one-way reversing traffic control Monday through Friday at multiple locations during the week of May 11.

 The Highway 9 San Lorenzo River and Kings Creek Bridge Replacement Project is taking place north of Boulder Creek and involves the full replacement of these bridges for the safety of the traveling public.